[PDF]

 Areas of Specialization: Political Philosophy, Ethics, Philosophy, Politics, and Economics (PPE)

-Areas of Competence: Philosophy of Religion, History of Political Philosophy & Economy
+Areas of Competence: Philosophy of Religion, History of Political Philosophy/Economy

 Research Topics: Public Reason, Trust & Polarization, Religion & Politics, Economic Justice